emre-cil/emre-cil/README.md

 ### Glad to see you here!
-I am a creative and results driven computer engineering student at Akdeniz University with 4 years of IT experience including oversight of infrastructure, software development and project management.
-I am enthusiast of Front-end development, blockchain development, UI/UX Design and project management.
+I am a creative and results driven full stack web engineer with 4 years of IT experience including oversight of infrastructure, software development and project management.
+I am enthusiast of Front-end development, cross-platform development, blockchain development, UI/UX Design and project management.

 <br/>